LittleWiz/FiveQ/README.md

-# FiveQ - Question Generator
+# FiveQ - AI-Powered Question Generator

-A modern React TypeScript application for generating and displaying questions with timer functionality, designed to integrate with LLM MCP (Model Context Protocol) servers.
+🎯 A modern React TypeScript application that generates batches of 10 questions using Claude API with an integrated 5-second timer.
+Built with responsive design for seamless use across desktop and mobile devices.

 ## Features

-- **Question Generation**: Display 10 questions at once from an LLM MCP server
+- **AI Question Generation**: Generate 10 contextual questions using Anthropic's Claude API
-- **Dynamic Loading**: Generate new sets of questions with a single button click
+- **Batch Processing**: Get new sets of questions with a single button click
-- **Timer Functionality**: 5-second countdown timer with start, stop, and reset controls
+- **5-Second Timer**: Precision countdown timer with start, stop, and reset controls
-- **Responsive Design**: Modern UI that works on desktop and mobile devices
+- **Responsive Design**: Modern UI that works perfectly on all devices
+- **Real-time API Integration**: Direct integration with Claude API through Express.js backend
-- **TypeScript Support**: Full type safety and developer experience
+- **TypeScript Support**: Full type safety and excellent developer experience

 ## Project Structure